shaunsmith/functionslab/README.md

 # functionslab

 In this lab, you will explore basic Docker commands to run a Docker container and build an image, then push it to a registry.
-You will also explore (enter functions overview)
+You will also explore serverless computing using functions with the Docker-based open source Fn project.

 This document is meant to be an overview of the entire lab.
 Throughout, you may be directed to other labs, to run specific sections.
 It is important that when you finish each major section, you return to this document for the next section.